 Lovefool – the Cardigans

 The best 90s one-hit wonder.
 Sorry, that’s just how it is.
-Not dated, not shoddy, not by a disrespected artist, it surpasses all limitations of one-hit wonders while still being irresistible and bubbly.
+Not dated, not shoddy, not by an unremarkable artist, it surpasses all limitations of one-hit wonders while still being irresistible and bubbly.
 It also perfects the weird time-portal audio effect of mashing up 60s/70s ideas with 90s attitude and technology.

 Don’t Speak – No Doubt